 - Compliance with a legal obligation: Cantargia is subject to a legal obligation to hold a share register in which shareholders’ names and shareholdings are listed.
 Furthermore, we save invoice documentation and application documents in accordance with applicable laws and regulations.

 - Legitimate interest: In order to be able to communicate with you by email and to keep contact with our business partners and other contracting parties.
+In addition, personal data regarding participants in our clinical studies is processed in order for us to carry out the specific clinical study.

 Retention of personal data